ruvnet/agentic-reports/README.md

 2. **Subquery Generation**: The system automatically generates a set of subqueries related to the main topic.
 These subqueries break down the broad topic into specific areas of focus, ensuring a comprehensive analysis.

 3. **Data Collection**: Using the generated subqueries, the system searches for relevant information across various sources, including databases, external APIs, and other repositories.
-This step ensures the gathering of extensive and pertinent data.
+Web data features include filtering by time, source, domain, and other parameters to ensure the information is current and relevant.

 4. **Data Compilation**: The collected data is compiled into a cohesive and structured report.
 The system organizes the information, providing detailed analysis, insights, and findings based on the initial topic and subqueries.